 You can find vital constitutional information about each association on their individual websites.

 Companies related to the sports and play industries that are not directly engaged in the manufacture, wholesale and/or distribution of products and services to the trade, may be able to apply for Associate Membership.
-Contact the relevant Association Manager for more information.
+Contact us for more information.

 It’s great to be part of an organisation that campaigns for investment in children’s play facilities and which raises the standards of the entire industry.